alexei-matveev/bgy3d/doc/README.txt

 ~~~

 Solvation  energy  as the  difference  between  gas-phase and  QM+RISM
-energies is 5.1  kcal (0.22 eV).
-Bond elongation is  1.7 pm, the angle
+energies is ~5 kcal (0.2 eV).
+Bond  elongation is < 2 pm, the angle is
-is sharper  by ~5 deg.
-Note that  the change is dipole  is likely not
+sharper  by ~5  deg.
+Note  that the  change in  dipole is  likely not
 significant as the QM+RISM  model lacks the coupling between electrons
 and RISM  water.
 Longer  bonds and shaper  angle are  consistent with
 increased dipole  moment though.

-The  difference  of  expectation  values  of  the  QM+RISM  energy  at
-gas-phase and optimized geometry is 0.6 kcal which originates from 1.2
-kcal gain  in solvation  energy and  0.6 kcal loss  in QM  energy upon
-relaxation.
-The difference of expectation values of the QM+RISM energy
-at SPC water optimized geometry  is 0.8 kcal which originates from 1.1
-kcal gain  in solvation  energy and  0.3 kcal loss  in QM  energy upon
-relaxation from SPC start.
+Though note  the angle <  100 deg for
+the all-electron water with BP functional and RISM solvation energy is
+borderline an artifact.

 For three  geometries of water  considered, SPC, QM, and  QM+RISM, the
 summary of QM, RISM, and total energies follows:

+PBE:

 Geom.    e(QM), kcal     e(RISM), kcal   e(SUM), kcal
 -------  --------------  --------------  --------------